-Getting Started With Boto and Glacier
+Getting started with boto and Glacier

 Amazon recently released Glacier, a new web service designed to store rarely accessed data.
 Thanks to boto, a Python interface to Amazon Web Services, it’s very easy to store/retrieve archives from Glacier.